 This is the type of dish that cooks quicker than you can call your family or friends to the table.
-The shrimp are quickly seared and the sauce simmers in the pan for a few minutes until it thickens a little.
+The shrimp are quickly seared and the delicious sauce simmers in the pan for a few minutes until it thickens a little.
 Can cooking be any easier?

 Summer is here and it's the perfect time for seafood especially this shrimp appetizer!
 It's one of my favorite easy recipes.

 - As mentioned above, if you'd like to take this dish and make it as an entree rather than an appetizer or side, you could add a vegetable like asparagus or snow peas and serve it over rice (either brown or white would work fine)!
 With added veggies this spicy shrimp stir fry recipe would also be delicious over some noodles too.
 This shrimp would also be delicious over noodles too.

 - To increase the heat of your shrimp, try boosting the amount of Sriracha or include additional spices like chili powder, cayenne pepper or some red pepper flakes.

 - Serving this dish at a party or BBQ?
 Make the sauce separately and serve it as a dipping sauce with cocktail shrimp instead.

 How to Pick the Best Shrimp

 - Typically, the easy way to buy shrimp is to get them in frozen bags.
-It's also easy to thaw and cook them right out of the bag!
+It's also easy to thaw and cook them right out of the bag for shrimp appetizer recipes!